Lombardy: Politics

 From 1945 to the early 1990s, the moderate Christian Democrats maintained a large majority of the popular support and control of the most important cities and provinces from the end of the Second World War.
 The opposition Italian Communist Party was a considerable presence only in southern Lombardy and in the working-class districts of Milan; their base, however, was increasingly eroded by the rival centrist Italian Socialist Party until the Mani Pulite corruption scandal, which spread from Milan to the whole of Italy, almost completely erased the old political class.

 This, together with general disaffection for the central government, led to the sudden growth of the secessionist Northern League.
 Since 2002, Lombardy has remained strongly conservative in six general elections.
 The regional capital Milan elected progressive Giuliano Pisapia at the 2011 municipal elections and the 2013 regional elections saw a narrow victory for the centre-right coalition.

 On 22 October 2017, a non-binding autonomy referendum took place in Lombardy.
 The turnout was 38.3%, of which 95.3% voted in favour.

 Administrative divisions

-Lombardy is divided into 1,502 comuni (the region with the largest number of comuni in the entire national territory), distributed in twelve administrative subdivisions (eleven provinces plus the Metropolitan City of Milan).
+Lombardy is divided into 1,501 municipalities (the region with the largest number of municipalities in the entire national territory), distributed in twelve administrative subdivisions (eleven provinces plus the Metropolitan City of Milan).
 The largest province is that of Brescia, the smallest that of Monza and Brianza.
-The exclave of Campione d'Italia also belongs to the region, a comune entirely surrounded by Swiss territory and part of the province of Como.
+The exclave of Campione d'Italia also belongs to the region, a municipality entirely surrounded by Swiss territory and part of the province of Como.